gabrieltal/shape_wars/README.md

 I made this project while attending App Academy.

-Heavily inspired by [Geometry Wars](https://store.steampowered.com/app/8400/Geometry_Wars_Retro_Evolved/) and Asteroids.
+Heavily inspired by [Geometry Wars](https://store.steampowered.com/app/8400/Geometry_Wars_Retro_Evolved/) and [Asteroids](https://store.steampowered.com/app/2058260/Asteroids/).
-The game is a top down action arcade shooter.
-I programmed the various enemy types, some enemies follow you around the board, others avoid your incoming bullets, and the rest wander aimlessly.
+The game is a top down arcade shooter.
+I programmed the various enemy types, some enemies follow you around, others avoid your incoming bullets, and the rest wander aimlessly.

 The point of the game is to survive waves of incoming enemies in order to obtain the high score.

-One thing I would like to point out is recently (December 2020) I did a rewrite of the code to make it more object oriented, modular and actually utilized Webpack.
-Back when I made this in 2018 I was still young and dumb so my code was very sloppy.
+One thing I would like to point out is recently (December 2020) I did a rewrite of the code to make it more object oriented, modular and actually utilized Webpack (Young me was so stuck trying to figure this out in 2018!).
 Check out [this pull request](https://github.com/gabrieltal/shape_wars/pull/1) I issued with the full refactor.
-If I ever do something like this again I'll try to do a better job at making more PRs and a Milestone so my refactors and updates can be easier to follow along with.
+If I ever do something like this again I'll try to do a better job at making smaller PRs so my updates and refactors can be easier to follow along with.

-I was really happy how the game came out and super happy after the refactor with how the code came out.
+I was happy how the game came out.
+After the refactor, I was very happy with how the code came out.

-## Installation
+## Development

 ### Setup